Fix Twitch Stream Lagging With 8 Proven Solutions (2026)

 According to Speedtest’s 2025 global internet report, the average US download speed is 135 Mbps, but upload speeds average only 18 Mbps.
 Since Twitch streams can require 3-8 Mbps depending on quality, you might be hitting your bandwidth limit.

-In our testing, switching from Source quality to 720p sharply cut buffering on a mid-range connection.
-This simple change dramatically improves viewing experience.
+Switching from Source quality to 720p sharply cuts buffering on a mid-range connection.
+This simple change dramatically improves the viewing experience.

 #Disable Hardware Acceleration in Chrome